alexceend/see-who-unfollowed-you-insta/README.md

 > In case followers.json is named followers_1.json you MUST name it followers.json

 > [!WARNING]
-> followers.json archive is not well formated so we must do some changes.\n
+> followers.json archive is not well formated so we must do some changes.
+>
-> 1st Open the followers.json file\n
+> 1st Open the followers.json file
+>
-> 2nd At the top of the file we MUST add the following text:\n
+> 2nd At the top of the file we MUST add the following text:
+>
+> {
+>
-> {\n
+> "relationships_followers":
-> "relationships_followers":\n
+>
 > 3rd At the end of the file we MUST add this: }

 Then download the python script of this repository (unfollowers.py) and move it to the followers_and_following folder (The same directory as following.json and followers.json)